-On November 19, 2010, I wrote this story about my visit with Martha Van Rooijen, an expert in the business of sewers.
-I was pleased the HDWD decided to hire this professional back then.
+On November 19, 2010, I posted this story about my visit with Martha Van Rooijen, an expert in the business of sewers, grant writing, out reach to pass the assessment vote and project coordination.
+She was instrumental assisting the residents of the Cove in Cathedral City .
+I was very pleased when the HDWD decided to hire this professional back in 2010.
+Question…Why isn’t this expert on board NOW???

 Yucca Valley, Ca.-At a recent meeting of the Hi-Desert Water District, the Board was spending money and dipping into the District’s thin money reserves.
 One item on this spending agenda was the hiring of Martha Van Rooijen, owner of MVR Consulting, which is a good thing.
 That evening I spoke in favor of this decision to bring in a professional and stated I wish she would have been called into the Waste water and Sewer project earlier.